valancej/BDS-Hub-Detect-Instructions/README.md

 **Prerequisites**

-* Java 8 (JRE 1.8) installed.
-* 8GB RAM.
 * Run any commands used to gather open source dependencies prior to conducting a scan (if applicable).
 * Choose OS you will be running this scan on.
+* Typically, scans are run in the root directory of an application/project you would like scanned.

     * [Windows](#windows)
     * [Linux/Unix](#linux)

-* Typically, scans are run in the root directory of an application/project you would like scanned.